-In preparation for the 2018 HUD CoC NOFA, initial feedback on the scoring standards for renewal projects and project ranking was solicited from the ODFC CT-503 CoC-funded grantees, ODFC Standards and Evaluations Committee, the ODFC Data Quality Subcommittee and the ODFC Executive Committee through various meetings and email distributions/solicitations:
+In preparation for the 2019 HUD CoC NOFA, initial feedback on the scoring standards for renewal projects and project ranking was solicited from the ODFC CT-503 CoC-funded grantees, ODFC System Performance Measurement Advisory Board and the ODFC Executive Committee through various meetings and email distributions/solicitations:

-- A review of the 2017 scoring and ranking of projects was held on 11/13/17 with the ODFC CT-503 CoC-funded grantees and included opportunity for grantees to provide feedback on the 2017 scoring criteria and process. - Existing and proposed new scoring criteria for project renewal evaluations, the data sources used to assess those criteria and the calculations to be used to evaluate performance of the criteria were provided to the Standards and Evaluations Committee for review and input at Committee meetings on 2/1/18 and 2/15/18. - The Standards & Evaluations Data Quality Subcommittee provided input during a 3/9/18 meeting on the following: existing and proposed new scoring criteria for project renewal evaluations; the tools used to gather data; and the scoring process. - Input on the CoC funding priorities and ranking for the 2018 NOFA was solicited during meetings of the Executive Committee on 2/26/18 and 4/5/18.
+- A redline version of the 2018 scoring criteria for project renewal evaluations was released for public comment on 01/30/2019 with a two-week public comment period.
+Input was solicited from all ODFC/CT-503 stakeholders.
+Comments were reviewed and included in deliberations regarding changes to scoring criteria. - A review of the 2018 scoring and ranking of projects was held on 02/13/2019 with the ODFC CT-503 CoC-funded grantees and included opportunity for grantees to provide feedback on the 2018 scoring criteria and process. - Existing and proposed new scoring criteria for project renewal evaluations, the data sources used to assess those criteria and the calculations to be used to evaluate performance of the criteria were provided to the System Performance Measurement Advisory Board for review and input at Committee meetings on 02/14/19. - A draft redline version of the 2019 Renewal Project Scoring and Ranking Policy document was released for public comment on 3/8/19 with comments due by 3/22/19. - Input on the CoC funding priorities and ranking for the 2019 NOFA was solicited during meetings of the Executive Committee on 3/18/19.
 This included a survey on CoC priorities in key areas: target populations, housing needs, service needs, system infrastructure needs and CoC priorities.